 Adam has been teaching in Key Stage 2 for nearly seventeen years around the world.
 Initially, after receiving his Bachelor of Arts, he focused on teaching as a career and embarked on his PGCE (Primary Education) in Greenwich, London.
 He taught in Central London for seven years before spending three years in a private school in Doha, Qatar.
 After returning home to England to teach, Adam has embarked on another adventure in Harrow Shenzhen.
-He has also been the lead in various subjects and a Key Stage 2 leader.
+He has also been the lead in various subjects.

 Louise graduated from the University of Otago with a Bachelor in Education, Endorsed in Primary Education.
 She has more than 10 years of experience working in education.
 Louise taught in England, New Zealand, and Russia before joining Harrow Beijing in 2017.
 Originally from New Zealand, Louise has a range of experience teaching students from Reception through to Year 6, teaching outdoor education and conducting research for the Ministry of Education.
 In her spare time, she enjoys horse riding, flying and baking!